FindMySchool LogoFindMySchool

 Bourne Grammar School delivers elite academic education within a selective, well-structured environment.
 GCSE and A-level results place it firmly in the top tier nationally.
 Teaching is rigorous, expectations are clear, and students make demonstrable progress.
 The breadth of co-curricular opportunity is genuine, with particular strengths in music, sport, and student leadership.
 Pastoral support is substantial and visible.
 The school is best suited to academically able students who thrive on challenge and competition, whose families are willing to engage with selective admissions processes, and who appreciate traditional grammar school culture.
 The chief barrier to entry is competition for places; once a place is secured, the educational experience is exceptionally strong.

 Yes.
 The school was rated Good by Ofsted in October 2022, with Outstanding judgements for Quality of Education, Behaviour and Attitudes, and Sixth Form Provision.
-GCSE results place it in the top 8% of schools in England (FindMySchool ranking).
-Three students secured Oxbridge places in 2024 out of 19 applications.
+GCSE results place it around the top 9% of schools in England for academic outcomes (FindMySchool ranking).
 Progress 8 scores of +0.68 indicate pupils make well-above-average progress compared to peers nationally.
-The school demonstrates consistent academic excellence across both GCSE and A-level phases.
+In the 2025 dataset, 70% of A-level entries achieved grades A* to B, supporting a strong profile across both GCSE and A-level phases.

 Applications are made through the Lincolnshire County Council coordinated admissions process.
 The school is part of the Lincolnshire Consortium of Grammar Schools, meaning entrance is via a shared 11+ test.
 Registration typically opens in January and closes in March; tests sit in September on two consecutive Saturdays.
 To apply, you must name Bourne as a preferred school on the secondary school common application form.
 The school has no catchment area; selection is based entirely on performance in the entrance tests.
 Results are released in October, and offers are made in March for September entry.